 Sargans Castle and Splee Chapel

-The city is the capital of the region Sarganserland and has been part of the canton of St. Gallen since 1803.
-The castle and the Splee Chapel (Spleekapelle) from 1502 still dominate the skyline.
+The city is the capital of the region Sarganserland nowadays and is part of the canton of St. Gall since 1803.

 The castle and the Splee Chapel (Spleekapelle (built in 1502) still dominate the skyline.